Limerick City and County Council has approved a €1.73 billion budget for 2026 at a meeting in Dooradoyle today.

 This is being offset by a grant percentage increase for over 80% of small and medium rate payers from 13.5% to 17.5%.

-Funds generated from the rate increase will be used to secure the delivery of core services, while continuing to develop existing Council projects.
+The Council will use funds from the rate increase to secure the delivery of core services and continue developing existing projects.

 Mayor John Moran said the increase was a “necessary step given the lack of adequate funding from National Government,” adding that the budget “marks the beginning of an ongoing journey toward balanced and sustainable finances for Limerick.”

-A report outlining the proposed capital projects for the years 2026-2030, subject to funding availability, was also reviewed by elected members during today’s meeting.
+Elected members also reviewed a report outlining the proposed capital projects for the years 2026-2030 during today’s meeting, subject to funding availability.

-Capital expenditure for 2026 is projected at €793.35 million, subject to national Governmental approval.
+The projected capital expenditure for 2026 is €793.35 million, pending national Government approval.

-Major projects include, but are not limited to, the King’s Island Flood Relief Scheme and the Foynes to Limerick Road Improvement Scheme.
+Major projects will include the King’s Island Flood Relief Scheme and the Foynes to Limerick Road Improvement Scheme.

 Director General of Limerick City and County Council, Dr Pat Daly, described the budget as “a significant step that underlines our commitment to service and strategic growth.”